maximegris/angular-electron/README.md

 npm install -g @angular/cli
 ```

-Install NodeJS dependencies with npm (used by Electron main process):
+*Install NodeJS dependencies with npm (used by Electron main process):*

 ``` bash
 cp app/
 npm install
 ```

+Why two package.json ?
+This project follow [Electron Builder two package.json structure](https://www.electron.build/tutorials/two-package-structure) in order to optimize final bundle and be still able to use Angular `ng add` feature.

 ## To build for development